code-and-effect/effective_test_bot/README.md

 ### crud_test

-This test runs through the standard [CRUD](http://edgeguides.rubyonrails.org/getting_started.html) workflow of a given controller and checks that resource creation functions as expected -- that all the model, controller, views and database actually work -- and tries to enforce as many best practices as possible.
+This test runs through the standard [CRUD](http://edgeguides.rubyonrails.org/getting_started.html) workflow of a given controller and checks that resource creation functions as expected -- that all the model, controller, views and database actually work -- and tries to enforce best practices.

-There are 9 different `crud_action_test` test suites that may be individually run.
-The class level `crud_test` runs all of them.
+There are 9 different `crud_action_test` test suites that may be run individually.
+The one-liner `crud_test` runs all of them.

 The following instance level `crud_action_test` methods are available: